 The issue of where to install sheds was considered, and no firm conclusions were reached, in view of the different nature of the sheltered housing schemes.
-John Maddams described a situation at Four Acres where a resident had paid for a cable extension to be installed, when she bought a scooter from another resident's family after he had died.
-He said there were two scooter-owners who lived or the state of the said there were the scooter outside.
+John Maddams described a situation at Four Acres where a resident had paid for a cable extension to be installed, when she bought a Page 3 scooter from another resident's family after he had died.
+He said there were two scooter-owners who lived on the first floor, and they required outside storage facilities.

-storage facilities.
 In his view the Council should not pay for constructing such shelters.